ravibpatel/AutoUpdater.NET/README.md

 ### Ignore previous Remind Later or Skip settings

-If you want to ignore previosuly set Remind Later and Skip settings then you can set Mandatory property to true.
+If you want to ignore previously set Remind Later and Skip settings then you can set Mandatory property to true.
 It will also hide Skip and Remind Later button.
 If you set Mandatory to true in code then value of Mandatory in your XML file will be ignored.

 ````csharp
 AutoUpdater.Mandatory = true;